szferi/codenotes/go-template-engine/README.md

 a template engine that can be used in web applications similarly to other web frameworks template systems (e.g. Django).

-The `github.com/szferi/codenotes/go-template-engine/` includes an `engine` module that packs the above ideas into a module.
+The <https://github.com/szferi/codenotes/tree/main/go-template-engine> directory contains an `engine` module that packs the above ideas into a module.